 We are committed to providing information and resources for the public, professionals, and the media that illustrate the expertise psychologists possess that can help improve your life, families, workplaces, communities, and practices.
 We can assist you in locating a psychologist in your area that matches your specific needs including area of expertise, accepted insurance, and any other criteria you provide that helps us make an appropriate referral.
 Visit us often to find the most current news, articles, and programs and events that may be of interest to you.
 Feel free to share the information you find on our website with friends, family, clients, and patients.

-Psychologists help people by using a variety of orientations and techniques and take into consideration each person's history, issues, and goals to achieve a successful outcome.
-New Jersey requires degrees to come from programs accredited by a regional accrediting organization recognized by the US Department of Education, such as the American Psychological Association.
-Only school psychologists require a Master’s Degree from a regionally accredited school.
-Other than this exception, psychologists earn a doctoral degree (either a PhD, PsyD, or EdD) that is one of the highest levels of education for health care professionals.
+Psychologists help people by using a variety of orientations and techniques in therapy taking into consideration each person's unique history, issues, and goals to achieve a successful outcome.
+In New Jersey, in order to identify as a psychologist, one must have a doctoral degree (PhD, PsyD, or EdD) earned from a regionally accredited program, pass the Examination for Professional Practice in Psychology and the Jurisprudence Exam, and possess a valid NJ license issued by the Board of Psychological Examiners.
+School psychologists only require a Master’s Degree from a regionally accredited school.
+A doctoral degree the highest levels of education for mental health care professionals.
 In order to obtain experience working with patients, New Jersey requires at least 2 years (3,500 hours) of supervised practice before obtaining a license.
-After earning their degree and acquiring the necessary supervised hours, one must pass the Examination for Professional Practice in Psychology in order to become licensed.
-A mental health provider cannot refer to themselves as a psychologist unless all these conditions have been met.